LukeThornton92/string_theory/README.md

 ### Target User

-- The target audience for this site will be people looking to purchase a high-end guitar from one of the 2 majour brands in the space, they will be looking to either purchase products for themselves or as a gift.
+- The target audience for this site will be people looking to purchase a high-end guitar from one of the 2 major brands in the space, they will be looking to either purchase products for themselves or as a gift.

 - The target audience will also be someone looking to read up on the latest news and tips surrounding either music or the products.